-

 Grants will be made payable to the graduate.
 The graduate will be responsible for making all loan repayments and complying with all processing requirements imposed by lenders and collection agencies.
 Failure to remain in good standing in meeting repayment obligations will result in termination of eligibility for PILAP.

-Applicants are required to inform the PILAP Committee of any increase in salary, the increase amount, and date by which the salary increase will become effective.
-The Committee reserves the right to reallocate or reduce funding based upon the salary changes at anytime.
+Applicants are required to inform the PILAP Committee of any increase in salary, the increase amount, and the date by which the salary increase will become effective.
+The Committee reserves the right to reallocate or reduce funding based on salary changes at any time.

 In determining awards, the committee may consider factors including the applicant's salary, the applicant's loan indebtedness and the amount of assistance the applicant has previously received from PILAP.
 The committee may give priority to meeting the financial-assistance needs of applicants who are applying to PILAP for the first time.
 This priority is consistent with the purposes of PILAP: to enable Loyola graduates to undertake careers in public interest law, and to provide substantial assistance in the first few years of employment.